Domestic and International

 Online or Phone?

-All five services here, leave a good initial impression online, but there are some very big differences when it comes to signing up and making transactions.
+All six services here, leave a good initial impression online, but there are some very big differences when it comes to signing up and making transactions.

 The big question is: Would you prefer to mostly speak to someone or use an online platform?